sailpoint-oss/developer.sailpoint.com/products/idn/docs/identity-now/saas-connectivity/connector-commands/source-data-read.md

 The Source Data Read command is used to query a source in IdentityNow and return a set of data that is typically used to populate a dropdown for selection purposes.
 This is normally used for the IdentityNow forms but can be used for any type of implementation where you need to get other information from a source not normally retrieved from identites or entitlements.

 Below is a simple example of the Source Data Read command implemented where it simply retrieves the base ID name.
-The sourceDataKey is required and should be returned from the ```source data discover``` command.
+The sourceDataKey is required and should be returned from the ```source data read``` command.

 ```javascript
 .stdSourceDataRead(async (context: Context, input: StdSourceDataReadInput, res: Response<StdSourceDataReadOutput>) => {